lugarius/LugaPAD/README.md

 # LugaPAD
-An graphical toolbox for Pentoo
+An graphical toolbox for Pentoo.